wzhSteve/CPO-lab2-ddd/README.md

   - Must write test method
   - Difficult to expand

-- Advantages of PBT tests:
+- Advantages of immutable tests:
-  - Check with automatically generated input data to ensure enough test cases
-  - Allows developers to increase test coverage and effectively save time
+  - Immutable algorithms reduces the complexity that mutable algorithms brings
+  - Save memory
+  - Copy and paste these operations are very simple to do
+  - Traditional concurrency requires locking, but this data is inherently immutable, so concurrency is not needed

-- Disadvantages of PBT tests:
+- Disadvantages of immutable tests:
-  - Not covering all examples
+  - Immutable algorithms require a separate object for each distinct value.